 How does the point value affect mandatory minimum prison sentencing?

-Should the level of your felony total to less than 44 points, a judge will not be obligated to sentence you to a mandatory prison sentence.
+If your point total is 44 points or less, the judge is not required to sentence you to a mandatory prison sentence.
 However, this does not mean that you will not receive a prison sentence if you are convicted—you may still be sentenced up to the maximum sentence as defined by the degree of your felony.
-To put it simply, a score of 44 points or less will not trigger a mandatory prison sentence, thereby making it less likely that you will face a prison sentence.
+However, if your score is 44 points or less, it is less likely that you will be sentenced to prison.

 My score is higher than 44 points, what does that mean?

 If your score is more than 44 points, the judge will be required to sentence you to state prison unless he makes a legal exception called a Downward Departure.
 Downward Departure sentences are discussed further down this page.

 Will all my pending felony charges be scored?